reiniere2024/Presentations-Maker/Readme.txt

 can quickly see how the program works.
 I hope you will be able to make good presentations with the program.

+When you open the solution in Visual Studio 2008 then don't forget to move all the maps (except My Project) to the bin/debug directory when you want to run the code.

 Good luck,
 Reiniere.